TripleParity/docks-api/README.md

 When the development image runs (step 2), npm will check for any updates.
 The Express server will automatically reload as you edit local files.

-Not: currently, the development container will set the ownership of the `node_modules` folder and all installed packages to root if they don't exist (pure Docker workflow).
+Note: currently, the development container will set the ownership of the `node_modules` folder and all installed packages to root if they don't exist (pure Docker workflow).

 ## Production